Kerry Taste President Antoine Nourrain offers insights on the future of taste

 KD: Preferences change by region, but are there any universal truths about “good taste”?

 AN: Home cooking is the original way of cooking, with people using ingredients that were grown nearby and making food from scratch.
-Over time, as lifestyles have gotten busier, technological advances helped food companies create products that are affordable and easy to prepare.
+Over time, as lifestyles have gotten busier, technological advances helped food companies create products that were affordable and easy to prepare.
 Families enjoyed the convenience, but taste was sometimes overlooked.

 The hunger for home-cooked taste is returning.
 Nowadays, consumers are looking for more natural, simple and recognisable ingredients, and they also want to eat foods that taste like an old family recipe.
 Still, they want preparation methods that are fast and easy.
 And, as our 2019 Kerry Taste Charts found, there continue to be taste trends worth paying attention to, with certain newly popular ingredients set to dominate a growing number of new product launches.